-Republic Services will continue to remove our Solid Waste under contract until May 2023.
-As part of the contract, a Spring Cleanup is held in June each year.
+Republic Services will continue to remove our Solid Waste under contract until May 2024.
+As part of the Contract, a Spring Cleanup is held in May/June each year.
+This contract will be re-bid in 2024.

 Water/Sewer:

 Rates: